witold pilecki_1COMING APRIL 2012

 YES!
 Please add me to your mailing list.

-Aquila Polonica Publishing is a young company specializing in publishing, in English, the Polish World War II experience—a part of World War II which is virtually unknown in the West.
 This amazingly heroic and tragic story of one of the Western Allies was suppressed for decades by the Communist regime that was forced upon Poland after the war, as part of its strategy for controlling that country.
 Only since the fall of Communism in 1989 have the true facts begun to resurface.

 Aquila Polonica means “Polish Eagle” in Latin, and is a registered trademark in the United States, Canada, Australia, New Zealand and the twenty-seven CTM countries of the E.U.
-The company is based in Los Angeles, California, and in England, U.K., where its two principals—one of whom has no Polish background—are located.
-We are a member of the Independent Book Publishers Association, and our books are distributed to the trade in the United States, Canada, United Kingdom, Europe, Australia and New Zealand by National Book Network, www.nbnbooks.com.
+The company is based in Los Angeles, California, where its publisher—who has no Polish background—is located.

 We spent the first three years of our existence acquiring rights to more than thirty books, including the entire backlist of one of the best known authors in this field, to give us a base for our catalogue.
 Our publishing program opened in the fall of 2009, on the 70th anniversary of the beginning of World War II, with The Mermaid and the Messerschmitt: War Through a Woman’s Eyes, 1939-1940, by Rulka Langer.